wur-bioinformatics/introduction-to-bioinformatics/week2.md

 #### BLAST types

 Different types of BLAST exist to search nucleotides or proteins in the respective databases:
-`blastn` searches a nucleotide sequence in a nucleotide database and `blastp` searches a protein sequence in a protein database ({numref}`blast_types`).
+`blastn` searches a nucleotide sequence in a nucleotide database and `blastp` searches a protein sequence in a protein database.
-In addition, the query and/or the database can also be translated in all six reading frames to allow additional kinds of comparisons.
+In addition, the query and/or the database can also be translated in all six reading frames to allow additional kinds of comparisons ({numref}`blast_types`).

 %#%[TODO: check that the reading frame translation is clear from chapter 1 or explain more]